syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Styling grid lines

-Color and thickness of the grid lines can be changed by using the [SfDataGridThemeData.gridLineColor](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/gridLineColor.html) and [SfDataGridThemeData.gridLineStrokeWidth](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/gridLineStrokeWidth.html) properties.
+The color and thickness of the grid lines can be changed by using the [SfDataGridThemeData.gridLineColor](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/gridLineColor.html) and [SfDataGridThemeData.gridLineStrokeWidth](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/gridLineStrokeWidth.html) properties.

 {% tabs %}
 {% highlight Dart %}